hrbosker/hrbosker.github.io/content/resources/other-resources/_index.md

   - [thesaurus.com](https://www.thesaurus.com/) for looking up synonyms
   - [indispensable](https://www.thesaurus.com/browse/indispensable) [gizmo](https://www.thesaurus.com/browse/gizmo) when [scribbling](https://www.thesaurus.com/browse/scribbling) [palimpsests](https://www.thesaurus.com/browse/palimpsest), particularly useful for L2 writers of English like myself
   - also gives antonyms, example sentences, and related words
-  - see also definitions at [dictionary.com](https://www.dictionary.com/)
+  - links to definitions at [dictionary.com](https://www.dictionary.com/)
 - {{< icon name="pen" pack="fas" >}} **Zotero**
   - [zotero.org](https://www.zotero.org/) reference manager
   - use the Zotero Connector in your browser to store a paper, including fulltext and all bibliographic specs
   - use the Zotero Word Plugin to cite papers in a Word document, automatically generating a bibliography at the end of the document
   - easily change bibliography styles (from author-year in APA to numbered-lists in IEEE)
   - supports open fulltext search, notes and tags, organize in folders, etc.
+  - preferred over other reference managers because Zotero is institute-independent, free, open-source, and very flexible.
 - {{< icon name="pen" pack="fas" >}} **Overleaf**
   - [Overleaf Online LaTeX editor](https://www.overleaf.com/)
   - it's like Google Docs but then in LaTeX